 According to his occupational history form of 26 March 1943, Reibeling left school at “15 yrs,” had “12 yrs” experience working as a “Farm-hand,” and was employed by Andrew Reibeling, his father.
 He felt competent to run a farm, his father promised to re-employ him after his discharge, and he wanted to “return to former employ.”
 A day earlier, George Pfaff, a farmer in Perth, submitted a legal document “in the matter of the Application of Fusilier John Reibling … for Postponement of Military Service.”
 Pfaff was “well acquainted with Andrew David Reibling and his son, Fusilier John Reibling, and well know the circumstances under which Andrew David Reibling is at present carrying on his farmer operations.”
 In a “follow up” interview on 21 September 1943 at Camp Sussex, New Brunswick, the officer pronounced Jack Reibeling “Suitable for operational duties (Infantry.)”
 Reibeling’s military record was spotless.
 Then, at Prince George, British Columbia, he went AWOL from 8 January to 11 January 1944, forfeiting “7 days pay in lieu of detention.”

 Reibeling enlisted in the Canadian army on 22 June 1944 at Nanaimo, British Columbia.
 At that time he had worked on his father’s farm for seven years.
 His medical examination on 16 June records that he now was 5’, 7” and weighed 150 lbs.
+His obituary noted that he “spent his embarkation leave at his home here [Elma] in June.
 He had “earaches when a child right” and a “1 scar on his left thumb.”
 He was interviewed at Nanaimo on 20 July “prior to despatch overseas.”
 The interviewer wrote this summary of Reibeling and his varied NRMA service within Canada: